JoelPub/joelpub.github.io/_posts/2020-08-10-APPLE-STORE.md

 App Icons and Launch Images - You’ll need to add an app icon, otherwise you’ll run into an error later on.
 You can use https://makeappicon.com/
 将生成的AppIcon.appiconset拷贝到Images.xcassets下，拖动图标直到没有黄色提示
 Xcode Setup -
-    You can find the file inside the /ios folder name of yourprojectname.xcworkspace(prevent YogaKit.modulemap' not found error).
+    You can find the file inside the /ios folder name of yourprojectname.xcworkspace(normally open the .xcodeproj file, but if you are using CocoaPods open .xcworkspace to prevent YogaKit.modulemap' not found error).
     Identity - Update the Bundle Identifier with the bundle ID that we created earlier com.haidanmm.video.

 ```